Table of Contents

 How are Collections Useful?

-Collections help you in creating a consistent and organized set of assets, saving you time, and providing your team with the structure in developing projects that require specific images or videos, or documents.
+Collections help you in creating a consistent and organized set of assets.
+They save you time and provide your team with structure in developing projects that require specific images, videos, or documents.
+Collections help you share groups of assets with your internal and external teams in an uncomplicated, yet controlled and protected, manner.

 Create Collections and Insert Assets